RBS Partners reduced stake in AutoNation By Investing.com - Up News Info

 Other investors who also reduced their AutoNation shares include California State Teachers Retirement System, Capital Growth Management, and Investec Asset Management.

-In contrast, Eaton Vance (NYSE:) Management, the T. Rowe Price Equity Income Fund, and Victory Capital Management added to AN shares, while Eminence Capital and BT Investment Management introduced AN shares to their portfolio.
+In contrast, Eaton Vance (NYSE:) Management, the T. Rowe Price Equity Income Fund, and Victory Capital Management added to AN shares, while Eminence Capital and BT Investment Management established new holdings in AutoNation.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.